 Tour companies do the same thing, along with posters of tours and trips they will have posters of nights out, parties, boat cruises, some will even offer vouchers for cheaper drinks if you take up a tour with them.
 There are tours that include a party at the end or even during the trip.

 For example, want to go out to the Whitsundays in Australia, well pick which party boat you want to spend 3 nights on and party as you head out there.
 Or those paradise Islands you want to visit in South East Asia, well party as you explore the Islands, want to explore that volcano, or go on a mountain hike, well there is a party waiting at the end of it.

 There are backpacker tour companies that even have party nights in their tour shops, you get an invite if you take a tour with them or have done a trip with them in the past.

-My first experience of it.
+My first hostel

-From my very first night I met and instantly got along with some of the Long-termers in the hostel and I was exposed to a brand new world; a world of continuous rotation of partying.
+From the very first night, I met and instantly got along with some of the Long-termers in the hostel and I was exposed to a brand new world; a world of the continuous rotation of partying.
 I have always been a guy that likes a party but this blew my mind.

 Put it this way backpackers who were only staying for a few nights would wake up for breakfast and find a party in full swing.